coder/code-server/doc/FAQ.md

 ## Collaboration

-At the moment we have no plans for multi user collaboration on code-server but we understand this is a heavily requested feature and will work on it when the time is right.
+At the moment we have no plans for multi user collaboration on code-server but we understand there is strong demand and will work on it when the time is right.

 ## How can I disable telemetry?